TastyNut/LibertyVisual/README.md

 > [Download the latest mod release](https://github.com/ClonkAndre/GTAIVDowngrader/releases/download/)

-> Unpack the content of the mod archive to your "Grand Theft Auto IV" root directory, where the executable file ("GTAIV.exe") is located.
+> Unpack the the mod archive to your "Grand Theft Auto IV" root directory, where the executable file ("GTAIV.exe") is located.

 ## Mod Features